 16) More (but Sometimes Less)

 Let's face it, most people want more.
-Whether it's options, money, chicken nuggets, or the number of gym machines, people are drawn to the selling points of getting MORE out of their dollars and to you offering MORE options or units than your competitors do.
+Whether it's options, money, chicken nuggets, or the number of gym machines, people are instinctively drawn to the selling points of getting MORE out of their dollars, and to you offering MORE options or units per dollar than your competitors do.

-While many will say more for the same price is always better, tell that to the person who just bought a 2-gallon pack of ketchup at Costco for their family of 3.
+While many will die by their opinion that "more stuff for less dollars" is always better, tell that to the person who just bought a 2-gallon pack of ketchup at Costco for their family of 3.
 The ketchup will spoil and get tossed before they get a chance to use it, all because they thought they were being smart.
 You'll even find that person to make the same purchase again simply to again "feel smart."

 The point is that whether it's good for them or not, people will always be compelled by any variation of MORE, including options, extras, units, features, available hours, and many more.